UTokyo-ICEPP/qc-workbook/source/en/spectrum_estimation.md

 plt.ylabel('P(E)')
 ```

-続いて、同じ関数を$g=0.1, 0.2, 0.3, 0.4, 0.5$について実行して、それぞれのスペクトルから系のエネルギー固有値と$g$の関係をプロットしてください。
-Next, let's execute the same function for $g=0.1$, 0.2, 0.3, 0.4, and 0.5, and plot the relationships between the system's energy eigenvalues and $g$ based on each spectrum.
+Next, we will execute the same function for $g=0.1$, 0.2, 0.3, 0.4 and 0.5, and make plot for the relation between the energy eigenvalues of the system and $g$ from each spectrum.

 ```{code-cell} ipython3
 :tags: [remove-output]